 WECA’s education programs are affordable.
 The annual cost for electrician training is comparable, and at times, less than that of CA Community College tuition and fees (approximately $1,513 per year for the WECA Electrician Trainee Program; and in the case of the Apprenticeship Program, the apprentice’s tuition is covered by their employer) –making this career path very affordable.

-Western Electrical Contractors Association, Inc. (WECA) is a nonprofit electrician trade school with regional training centers in the Sacramento region (Rancho Cordova), San Diego and Riverside.
+Western Electrical Contractors Association, Inc. (WECA) is a nonprofit electrician trade school with regional training centers in Rancho Cordova (Sacramento Region HQ), San Diego, Riverside, and (coming soon to) Fresno.
 We’re certified by the State of California and the US Department of Labor to offer electrician education programs for electrician trainees and apprentices.

 Explore our website to learn more about the paths a person can take to become a skilled electrician and how to advise.